bkoohi/IBM-cloud-vpc-with-vnf/README.md

 https://github.com/bkoohi/hub-spoken-vpcs-ha-pa-vsi-app

-## 4- Hub-Spoken VPCs , Auto-Scale Palo Alto instances in Hub VPC, web HA-VSI app in Spoken VPC:
+## 4- Hub-Spoken VPCs , Auto-Scale Palo Alto instances in Hub VPC, IKS app in Spoken VPC:
 The purpose of this pattern to deploy single VPC and auto-scale Palo Alto instance in one region to protect a web-facing VSI application.
 Components of this solution:
 1. Single VPC in single region